“So I’m back, to the velvet underground. Back to the floor, that I love.

 salt and pepper to taste

-You’ll need some slider buns!
-Dinner or egg rolls work great if you can’t find mini hamburger buns. — I brushed mine with a light egg wash right before they went into the oven for some luster.
-Sesame seeds are a thought.
+To Finish: You’ll need some slider buns!
+Dinner or egg rolls work great if you can’t find mini hamburger buns. — I brushed mine with a light egg wash right before they went into the oven.

-To serve, warm buns in oven.
-Slice, then place pieces of confit on bottom bun, top with huckleberry sauce, slaw, and garnish with a few chili pieces.
+To Serve: Warm the buns in the oven.
+Slice and then place pieces of confit on the bottom bun, spoon over the huckleberry sauce, slaw, garnish with a few chili pieces, and cover with the top bun.